Paul taught digital media for many years, including photography, video and audio editing. Born in the UK, he now lives in Florida.

-For many, if not most laptop users, including myself, a mouse is much easier to use than a trackpad in the majority of situations.
-It's quicker, easier, more efficient, and comfortable.
+For many if not most laptop users, including myself, a mouse is much easier to use than a built-in trackpad in the majority of situations.
+It's quicker, more efficient, and more comfortable.

-No matter how good the trackpad technology, one can never get the same full sense of control as one gets with a pointing device, making the trackpad experience extremely frustrating at times.
+No matter how good the laptop's trackpad technology, one can never get quite the same full sense of control as one gets with a pointing device, making the trackpad experience extremely frustrating at times.

-Finding the best mouse for a MacBook Pro, or a MacBook Air is not straightforward, however.
+Finding the best mouse for a MacBook Pro, or a MacBook Air is not straightforward.
 It is not just a simple matter of buying one that is technically compatible, most people also want something that will fit with the look and feel of their Apple laptop too.

 A computer mouse can vary in numerous ways too, such as: